cemister/morse-decoder-go/README.md

 ```
 go build
 ```
-This will create an executable file called morse-code-decoder.
+This will create an executable file called morse_decoder.

 ## Usage
 To use the program, provide a Morse code string as a command line argument using the -morse flag: